 Calling Lake Provincial Park

-is open May long weekend through Thanksgiving weekend offering overnight camping for tents and trailers.
+is open early May through Thanksgiving weekend offering overnight camping for tents and trailers.
 Bathrooms have flush toilets and sinks with non-potable running water (no showers).
 The park also has lake access including a boat launch and beach within walking distance with designated swimming area.
 New stalls were put in during 2012 for a total of 81 sites, all with power hook ups.
 Reservations for some sites available online through reserve.albertaparks.ca $29 power.

 Wabasca Lions Club Campground

 Open from May long weekend until early to mid September, it is located 14.5 km West of Wabasca from the four way stop.
 Hugging the shore of the North Wabasca Lake, this campground offers 35 camping stalls (20 powered for $20/night and 15 non-powered for $15/night on a first come, first serve basis--no reservations) nestled in amongst trees, a boat launch, a sandy beach, a day-use area, a water pump, a fish cleaning station, and two group camping sites (one with 6 power hook-ups, the other with 8 power hook-ups) which are the only sites available by reservation and require a reservation to utilize.